cjdbarlow/Part-One/inhalational-anaesthetic-agents.md

     * Tissue blood flow
     As the CNS has a high blood flow, it will equilibrate more quickly.
     * Blood:tissue solubility coefficients
-        * Muscle has a similar affinity as blood, but equilibrates more slowly than the CNS due to lower blood flow
+        * Muscle has similar affinity to blood, but equilibrates more slowly than the CNS due to lower blood flow
         * Fat has a much higher affinity for anaesthetic than muscle, but equilibrates very slowly due to the very low blood flow
-        This has a greater effect in obese people, especially during prolonged anaesthesia, as they have a longer equilibration time and therefore prolonged emergence.
+        This is of greater importance in the obese, especially during prolonged anaesthesia, as they have a longer equilibration time and therefore prolonged emergence.

 ###Wash-out of Inhalational Agents
-Recovery is dependent on how quickly an inhalational agent can be eliminated from the effect site.

-This can graphed as the F<sub>A</sub>/F<sub>A0</sub> ratio over time, and is a component of:
+Recovery is dependent on how quickly an inhalational agent can be eliminated from the effect site, and can be graphed by the F<sub>A</sub>/F<sub>A0</sub> ratio over time:

+<object data="resources\fa-fao.svg" type="image/svg+xml"></object>

+Washout can be divided into:
 * Rapid washout
 Of agent in circuit and FRC.
     * The time constant for removal of agent from the circuit is a function of circuit volume and fresh gas flow, i.e.